The Strange Link Between Human Grade And “Feed Grade” Commercial Pet Food

 Even the wording used in our commercial pet foods is inaccurate and misleading.
 Almost every single pet food ingredient has an alternate meaning that is not the same as in human food.
 Unfortunately, those alternate meanings are not public information.

-In addition to diseased animal by-products in the U.S. pet food supply, the FDA recently issued a warning about phentobarbital in U.S. pet foods.
-“Most of us probably think that phentobarbital contamination comes from a few bad actors.
+In addition to diseased animal by-products in the U.S. pet food supply, the FDA recently issued a warning about phenobarbital in U.S. pet foods.
+“Most of us probably think that phenobarbital contamination comes from a few bad actors.
 New evidence is showing it may be a much more pervasive problem in the animal food supply than originally thought.”

 Not Just For Our Animal Family Members, But Also For Our Planet

-And really, not only for the health of your animal, but for the environment and planet as a whole, the ingredients we feed our pets should be as conscious as a choice as what we put in our own bodies.
+And, not only for the health of your animal but for the environment and planet as a whole, the ingredients we feed our pets should be as conscious as a choice as what we put in our own bodies.

 The best diet for our pets would consist of consciously produced lean raw meat that includes bones for dogs and cats, grated raw and cooked vegetables, seeds, nuts, and fruits.